WJSoftware/wj.Ocelot.Configuration/README.md

 Usually, the `Development` environment is the environment used by developers when running a project in their own local machines.
 This means most likely that a developer that runs the gateway project will also be running some other projects, like the *MicroSvcA* project described in the configuration example in **Quickstart**.
-This means, that in `Development`, the server and ports must be reconfigured to `localhost` and whatever port the *MicroSvcA* project is being run.
+This means, that in `Development`, the server and port must be reconfigured to `localhost` and whatever port the *MicroSvcA* project is being run.

 Without this package, the developer would be forced to copy the entire routes configuration to just make the host and port changes.
-Furthermore, the host and port specification is repeated in every route definition for the same microservice, so **DRY** is not there.
+Furthermore, the host and port specification is repeated in every route definition for the same microservice, so configuration data must be repeated, disrespecting the **DRY**.
 With this package, the route information is not duplicated and can actually be targetted for override by the .Net Configuration engine.

-This would be `appsettings.Development.json`:
+This would be the `appsettings.Development.json` file for the **Quickstart** example:

 ```json
 {